Charlie Chaplin Filmography Continued

 is able to sneak hot dogs for Scraps and pastries for himself from

-the nose of the increasingly suspicious proprietor, until he is again
+increasingly suspicious proprietor, until he is again

-by the cop and chased away.
-Next,
+observed by the cop and chased

-Charlie wanders into the seedy
+away.
+Next, Charlie wanders into the

 Green